symfony/symfony-docs/security.rst

 :class:`Symfony\\Component\\Security\\Http\\Event\\AuthenticationTokenCreatedEvent`
-    Dispatched after the passport was validated and the authenticator created the security token.
+    Dispatched after the passport was validated and the authenticator created the security token (and user).
 This can be used in advanced use-cases where you need to modify the created token (e.g. for multi factor authentication).